-Kwasi Kwarteng MP, Secretary of State for Business, Energy and Industrial Strategy
+Kwasi Kwarteng MP, Minister for Energy and Clean Growth

 The Humber cluster is at the forefront of plans to decarbonise industry in the UK, because of its scale and opportunities to deliver rapid results.
-Its carbon emissions are the highest of any UK industrial cluster, and it consumes an estimated 8,000GWh of energy per year - 6% of England's industrial and commercial energy usage - at a cost of around £330million9.
+Its carbon emissions are the highest of any UK industrial cluster, and it consumes an estimated 8,000GWh of energy per year -6% of England's industrial and commercial energy usage - at a cost of around £330million.
 The area's high availability of renewable energy and close proximity to large available storage sites - including Endurance, the UK's most geologically understood - means there is potential to deliver substantial reductions in carbon emissions by 2030, and reach net zero by 2040.